kevoconnell/mcpkit/README.md

 ```bash
 npm i && npm run build && npm link
 ```
-now you should be able to run a local instance of mcpkit
+now you should be able to run a local instance of mcpkit within your ci

 ## Quick Start